The Hand Writing on the Wall, the Doll, the Legs…

 - If you have children ages 0 to 10

 NEVER own a pen or marker.
 Never use a marker or pen in front of a child.

 - Set rules: These are your crayons and markers.
 These are my pens and markers.
 I will keep my markers in a safe place.
 Where would you like to keep your markers so the dog won’t eat them?

-- State: Here is paper and coloring books to you to use.
+- Firmly and kindly state: Here is paper and coloring books to you to use.
 When you run out then let me know so we can find just the right things to write on.
 Then we can post it on the frig…(along with 50 other pictures.)

 - As an adult, take charge of your own writing tools and or delicate items.
 Don’t leave them where kids can be tempted.

 - When the child mis-uses pencils and markers- and they will at least once– put them up out of reach in front of the child.
 “I see you are not ready to have markers to use just yet.
 You can try to use them properly on another day.
 (Walk away without saying another word.)

 - Let the child feel the consequence of their mistakes while those OOPS are still minor ones.

 No parent wants to take a child out in public wearing green and red marker on their face, really.

 But, you do have choices.